ejparnell/pokemon-research-team/lessons/01_overview.md

 - **Debugging Difficulty**: Identifying and resolving issues in a multi-agent system can be more challenging due to the interactions between agents.
 - **Security Concerns**: The distributed nature of MAS can introduce security vulnerabilities, as agents may need to share sensitive information.

-If you are at all familiar with microservices architecture, many of these benefits and drawbacks will sound familiar.
+If you are familiar with microservices architecture, many of these benefits and drawbacks will likely sound familiar.
 Both MAS and microservices involve breaking down complex systems into smaller, independent components that can work together to achieve a common goal.

 We can call on one of our old friends here from OOP, the SOLID principles.
 Specifically, the "Single Responsibility Principle" (SRP) is highly relevant to multi-agent systems.
 SRP states that a class (or agent, in this case) should have only one reason to change, meaning it should focus on a single responsibility or task.
 By designing agents with specific roles and responsibilities, we can create a more modular and maintainable multi-agent system.